 The Savannah District will seek coordination with GA DNR and National Oceanic and Atmospheric Administration (NOAA) Protected Resources Division for any activities which may affect sea turtle nesting.
-Requirements to minimize adverse impacts will include tilling after construction and monitoring beach profiles and compaction levels for at least 3 years after construction.
-The City will comply with tilling requirements for the first 3 years after construction.
+Requirements to minimize adverse impacts will include tilling after construction and monitoring beach profiles and compaction levels for at least 4 nesting seasons (2020-2023 nesting seasons) after construction.
+The City will comply with tilling requirements during this time period after construction.
 The renourishment project will be tilled to 36 inches and graded immediately after construction as part of the contract.

-- GA DNR requires beach construction occur outside the sea turtle nesting season (May 1 - October 31).
-However, nesting data from Tybee indicate the season is generally over by mid-September. - Tybee Island has passed a beachfront lighting ordinance that applies, with minor exceptions, to all public and private artificial exterior lights within direct line-of-sight of the beach during nesting season and hatching season.
+- ➤ GA DNR requires beach construction occur outside the sea turtle nesting season (May 1 October 31).
+However, nesting data from Tybee indicate the season is generally over by mid-September. - ➤ Tybee Island has passed a beachfront lighting ordinance that applies, with minor exceptions, to all public and private artificial exterior lights within direct line-of-sight of the beach during nesting season and hatching season.
 A copy of the ordinance can be found at Attachment EA-2 of this document.
-This ordinance seeks to minimize disturbance and disorientation to nesting turtles and hatchings.
+This ordinance seeks to minimize disturbance and disorientation to nesting turtles and hatchlings.